Aishwarya Rai: Appearance

 In the 2000s and 2010s, media often described Rai as "the most beautiful woman in the world".
 Her physical appearance and performances have made her a style icon for women.
-Media have cited her most-distinctive physical features; her green-blue eyes, luscious lips, curves and feminine mannerisms; as her trademark.
 Sanjay Leela Bhansali, who directed Rai Bachchan in Hum Dil De Chuke Sanam (1999), Devdas (2002) and Guzaarish (2010), commented on her ability to express emotions through her eyes, saying: "There's something in her eyes.
 That's the most important aspect of her beauty.
 They are not 'normal'.
 They are so powerful that even if you don't give her dialogue, they emote."
 He also praised her ability to perform musical numbers despite physical injuries or pain.

 Rai Bachchan in 2014; her blue/green eyes have been identified as a trademark by the Indian media.

 In a reader poll conducted by UK's Hello! magazine, Rai was voted "the most attractive woman of 2003".
 In the same year, she appeared in Rolling Stone magazine's annual "Hot List".
 Rediff.com placed her first on its lists of "Bollywood's Most Beautiful Actresses" and "Best Dressed Woman".
 She was the subject of a 60 Minutes profile on 2 January 2005, which said: "at least according to thousands of Web sites, Internet polls and even Julia Roberts", Rai Bachchan was "the world's most beautiful woman".
 The British magazine Maxim ranked her first on its list of "Hottest Women of India".
 In 2005, Harpers and Queens list of "Most Beautiful Women in The World" ranked Rai ninth.
 In May 2006, she was featured in People magazine as one of the "World's Most Beautiful People".
 The UK magazine Eastern Eye ranked her third in its list of "Asia's Sexiest Women" in 2006, and she was ranked in the top ten in 2007 and 2009.
 She again appeared on the list in following years and in 2019, she was chosen as one of the sexiest Asian women of the decade.
 In 2008, American television channel E!: Entertainment listed Rai Bachchan's eyes as the sexiest on its list of Sexiest Body Parts.